Firebird1029/unify-cs439/README.md

 ### Supabase Setup

 This project requires [Supabase](https://supabase.com/) in order to run.
 Inside the `.env` file, there exists the two Supabase keys required to run the application, `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY`.
 The current values are tied to an existing Supabase project (and because these are public, client-exposed keys to a Supabase database protected with RLS, these two keys are safely tracked in Git).
-To connect the application with your own Supabase project instance,
+To connect the application with your own Supabase project instance:

-1. Create an account in [Supabase](https://supabase.com/).
+1. Create an account at [Supabase](https://supabase.com/).
 2. Follow the steps here to connect Supabase with Spotify: [https://supabase.com/docs/guides/auth/social-login/auth-spotify].
 3. Go to the [SQL Editor](https://supabase.com/dashboard/project/_/sql) page in the Supabase Dashboard.
 Click **User Management Starter**.
 Click Run.
 This step is from a tutorial [here](https://supabase.com/docs/guides/getting-started/tutorials/with-nextjs).
 4. [Optional] To ensure a working email confirmation redirect link, you need to change the Confirm signup email template link.
 In Supabase > Authentication > URL Configuration, change the Email Template link line to: